awsdocs/amazon-s3-developer-guide/doc_source/batch-ops-invoke-lambda.md

 # Invoking a Lambda Function from Amazon S3 Batch Operations<a name="batch-ops-invoke-lambda"></a>

-Amazon S3 batch operations can invoke AWS Lambda functions to perform custom actions on objects that are listed in a manifest\.
-This section describes how to create a Lambda function to use with Amazon S3 batch operations and how to create a job to invoke the function\.
-The Amazon S3 batch operations job uses the `LambdaInvoke` operation to run a Lambda function on each object listed in a manifest\.
+Amazon S3 Batch Operations can invoke AWS Lambda functions to perform custom actions on objects that are listed in a manifest\.
+This section describes how to create a Lambda function to use with Amazon S3 Batch Operations and how to create a job to invoke the function\.
+The Amazon S3 Batch Operations job uses the `LambdaInvoke` operation to run a Lambda function on each object listed in a manifest\.

-You can work with Amazon S3 batch operations for Lambda using the AWS Management Console, AWS Command Line Interface \(AWS CLI\), AWS SDKs, or REST APIs\.
+You can work with Amazon S3 Batch Operations for Lambda using the AWS Management Console, AWS Command Line Interface \(AWS CLI\), AWS SDKs, or REST APIs\.
 For more information about using Lambda, see [ Getting Started with AWS Lambda](https://docs.aws.amazon.com/lambda/latest/dg/getting-started.html) in the *AWS Lambda Developer Guide*\.

-The following sections explain how you can get started using Amazon S3 batch operations with Lambda\.
+The following sections explain how you can get started using Amazon S3 Batch Operations with Lambda\.

 **Topics**
 + [Using Lambda with Amazon S3 Batch Operations](#batch-ops-invoke-lambda-using)